22hideki22/Fake-virus-to-troll-people./README.md

 # Virus.
-use this Fake virus to troll your friends! this is Nothing Dangerous!
-Its just a .EXE with nothing inside!
-Have fun!
+I recomend u test this in Virtual box. this is Dangerous. good luck!